-I hope very much to be accepted to your very special Community Based AGED Program in XXXX Florida so that I can become licensed to practice dentistry in Florida, where I now live with my family.
-While born in the United States, my family is from Yemen and I was raised and attended school there as well as in the USA.
-I am thankful for this, since it enabled me to become fully bicultural and bilingual, speaking both English and Arabic at the native or near-native speaker level, understanding several cultures, and having awareness of and empathy for the underserved.
-I look forward to contributing to the diversity of your program as a dentist from a nation that is in great need of solidarity from the global oral health community.
-I am personally afraid to return to Yemen given the current political situation of all-out war, but I dream of returning at some point in the future as a dental missionary once it is safe to do so.
+I hope to be accepted to your exceptional Community-Based AEGD Program in XXXX Florida to become licensed to practice dentistry in Florida, where I live with my family.
+While born in the United States, my family is from Yemen, and I was raised and attended school there and in the USA.
+I am thankful for this since it enabled me to become fully bicultural and bilingual, speak both English and Arabic at the native or near-native level, understand several cultures, and be aware of and empathize with the underserved.
+I look forward to contributing to the diversity of your program as a dentist from a nation in great need of solidarity from the global oral health community.
+Given the current political situation of the all-out war, I am afraid to return to Yemen.
+Still, I dream of returning at some point in the future as a dental missionary once it is safe to do so.

-We moved from the USA to Yemen when I was 5 years old and stayed there for the next 7 years.
-I also spent 4 formative years growing up in Qatar from 1997 through 2001 and then Egypt from 2004 through 2011.
-Currently we live in XXXX County, Florida, USA and I am very happy to be here.
-Now, as a dentist with a great deal of experience and awareness of several Arab countries, Qatar and Egypt as well as Yemen, I especially look forward to treating immigrants from the Middle East here in Florida who prefer to have a dentist who will care for their oral health needs and educate them in their mother tongue.
+We moved from the USA to Yemen when I was five and stayed there for seven years.
+I also spent four formative years growing up in Qatar from 1997 through 2001 and Egypt from 2004 through 2011.
+We live in XXXX County, Florida, USA, and I am thrilled to be here.
+Now, as a dentist with a great deal of experience and awareness of several Arab countries, Qatar and Egypt, as well as Yemen, I especially look forward to treating immigrants from the Middle East here in Florida who prefer to have a dentist who will care for their oral health needs and educate them in their mother tongue.

-I am grateful to have also spent 3 months in Canada in 2003 and again in 2011 for another 2 months.
-My travels have helped me to appreciate the interconnected nature of global dentistry and mission.
-I also spent 2 weeks in Syria in 2010 and my heart bleeds for the devastation of this country in particular, at war like my own, Yemen.
-In both conflicts, the civilians bear the cost and oral health care infrastructure is destroyed, dentists flee.
+I am grateful to have also spent three months in Canada in 2003 and again in 2011 for another two months.
+My travels have helped me appreciate the interconnected nature of global dentistry and its mission.
+I also spent two weeks in Syria in 2010, and my heart bleeds for the devastation of this country as it does for Yemen.
+In both conflicts, the civilians bear the cost, and dentists flee because the oral health care infrastructure is destroyed.

-I earned my honorary DDS at the University of Cairo, Faculty of Oral and Dental Medicine, in May, 2009 and then went on to serve for the next 5 years as a full-time dentist, first in Egypt and then in Yemen.
-I have mastered a variety of basic dental procedures and I also have extensive experience in dental emergencies, fixed Prosthodontics, and treating handicapped or disabled patients.
-I was very happy to work in a small town in Yemen and serve the community there as part of a dental team.
-My employer was a Professor at Sana'a University who made it possible for us to attend to even the most vulnerable members of the community.
+I earned my honorary DDS at the University of Cairo, Faculty of Oral and Dental Medicine, in May 2009 and then served for the next five years as a full-time dentist, first in Egypt and then in Yemen.
+I have mastered a variety of basic dental procedures and have extensive experience in dental emergencies, fixed Prosthodontics, and treating disabled or disabled patients.
+I was thrilled to work in a small town in Yemen and serve the community as part of a dental team.
+My employer was a Professor at Sana'a University who made it possible for us to attend to even the most vulnerable community members.
 We left Yemen for security reasons in 2015.
 Now, I hope to practice dentistry in Florida.